Answers to the Index questions automatically justify to the Top of page.

 Lists and Stored Number Removal in Programming

-You can review what numbers are stored in each caller list
+You can review what numbers are stored in each caller

-by entering programming:
+list by entering programming:

-1) (Preferred) Take the Phone in the TEL port offhook and
+1) (Preferred) Take the Phone in the TEL port offhook

-Enter Code displays enter:
+displays enter:

 Code 21 to view Spoofed Exchange Call list use arrow buttons to view up or down.
 To remove or unblock an entry press the Delete Entry button the Display will ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 The number will then be removed from that list.